vishalreddy2323/MyDollarBot-BOTGo/README.md

 ## What's new?
 (From Phase 3 to Phase 4)

-- Email Transaction History: Users can request their complete transaction history via email for easy access and record-keeping.
+- Calendar Feature: Allows users to select dates for their transactions directly via a calendar interface.
-- CSV Transaction History Extraction: Users can download their transaction history in CSV format, providing a versatile data export option for analysis.
+- Income Feature: Tracks income in addition to expenses, allowing better financial planning.
-- Receipt Management: Users can upload and retrieve receipts for specific transactions by date, simplifying expense tracking and documentation.
+- Multi-Currency Feature: Supports tracking expenses and income in different currencies.
-- Transaction Limit Notifications: Users can set transaction limits and receive alerts when expenses exceed the specified limits, helping them stay within budget.
+- Improved Test Cases: Added more robust test cases for increased coverage and reliability.
-- Github Actions Automation: Automated testing, code formatting, and syntax checks have been implemented through Github Actions.
-A minimum 80% code coverage is required for successful builds, ensuring code quality and testing standards are maintained.
+- Automated Static Code Analysis & Security Scans: Integrates automatic static code analysis and security scans with GitHub Actions, ensuring code quality.

 ## What more can be done?
-Please refer to the issue list available [here](https://github.com/anuj672/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.
-Please refer to the MyDollarBot project present [here](https://github.com/bhaveshittadwar/csc-510-se-group-49/projects) to have a look at the tasks done or in progress
+Check out the issue list [here](https://github.com/anuj672/MyDollarBot-BOTGo/issues) to see what more can be done to make MyDollarBot better.

 ## Demo